lblake/lblake/README.md

 I am a dedicated and motivated Senior Automation QA Tester, with a wide range of experience testing on different platforms and technologies with a particular emphasis on web technologies such as React.
-I am experienced in manual and automation testing in an agile development life-cycle.
+I am experienced in manual and automation testing in a variety of development life-cycles.

 I also have strong interpersonal and problem-solving skills, with experience of working in cross functional teams.
 Finally I have excellent communication skills and work well with others at all levels.